resource-watch/slate/source/includes/api/_subscriptions.md

 }
 ```

-This endpoint will allow you to get the list of subscriptions owned by the user who performed the request (identified by the access token).
-This, in order to use this endpoint, you must be logged in (i.e. a token must be provided).
+This endpoint will allow you to get all the subscriptions owned by the user who performed the request (identified by the access token).
+To use this endpoint, you must be logged in (i.e. a token must be provided).
 In the sections below, we’ll explore how you can customize this endpoint call to match your needs.

 For a detailed description of each field, check out the [Subscription reference](#subscription-reference) section.

-### Pagination

-No pagination is applied for the `v1/subscriptions` endpoint.
-Since only the subscriptions owned by the user who performs the request are returned, all subscriptions are always returned.

 ### Filters